|National Point of Contact|

 Young Space Activities Overview in Lithuania

-- 4th International conference “Space Economy in the Multipolar World” is the biggest space-related event in the Baltic states organized by Lithuanian Space Association that will take place in Vilnius during fall, 2013.
+- 5th International conference “Space Economy in the Multipolar World” is the biggest space-related event in the Baltic States organized by Lithuanian Space Association that will take place in Vilnius during Oct 15-17, 2014.
+For news and updates follow LSA website.

-- Researcher’s Night 2013 (23 September) This exciting nationwide event takes place on 23 September when everyone enjoys doing some science just for fun.
+- Researcher’s Night 2014.
+This exciting nationwide event takes place on 27th of September when everyone enjoys doing some science just for fun.
 Various public events in major cities are held were students and professional scientists come out to the streets demonstrating breathtaking scientific experiments or just tell how science influences everyone’s life.
 Specifically at the Molėtai Astronomical Observatory, people can come that night to gaze the wonderful starry sky with observatory’s large telescopes providing the sky is clear.
+Official event website: http://www.tyrėjųnaktis.lt/#home

 Interesting Web Links for the Young Generation in Lithuania